-In sample V, which had a thicker cap-layer of 5.5 nm, the QDs turned into volcanolike structures with the center crater about 1.4 nm deep.
-The rim of the volcano was 2 nm above the GaAs cap, which was ~ 6.7 nm thick (based on 5.5 nm deposition and 18% coverage of the surface by the initial QDs).
+In sample V, which had a thicker cap-layer of 5.5 nm, the QDs turned into volcano-like structures with the center crater about 1.4 nm deep.
+The rim of the volcano was 2 nm above the GaAs cap, which was ~6.7 nm thick (based on 5.5nm deposition and 18% coverage of the surface by the initial QDs).
 So the height of the InAs volcano was about 8.7 nm, which is a great reduction from the original 18 nm height for the QDs.
 The InAs material that moved from the top of the dots spread out to the adjacent area above the GaAs cap.
-The base of the volcano that rose above the GaAs surface was widened to 99 nm.
-We need to bear in mind, however, the base of the volcano bottom underneath the cap layer should be still the same as that of the original QD.
+The base of the volcano bottom underneath the cap layer should be still the same as that of the original QD.
 Judging from the AFM picture, this volcano structure is still far from a ring.
-However, for sample VII, which had a thinner cap layer of 2.5 nm, the final structure had a very deep hole with the In atoms almost totally depleted [see Fig. 3(d')].
+However, for sample VII, which had a thinner cap layer of 2.5 nm, the final structure had a very deep hole with the In atoms almost totally depleted (see Fig. 3(d')).
 The rim of the ring, however, was only about 1 nm above the cap layer.
 In other words most of the ring was buried below the GaAs cap, which was about 3 nm thick.
 The outer diameter of the rim reached 110 nm, which is much wider than the original base diameter of the QD.